IWU-CS253/project-tree/docs/iteration_report_5.md

 - The Relationship Legend has been added (Jeff).
 - Implicit and Defined Relationships are now separate, implicits are shown in the relationship list but not in the display which fixes the sibling loop and other related problems (Josh).
-- The tree display is now hierarchical (Zach).
+- The tree display is now hierarchical for smaller/simpler family trees, i.e. a simple family tree of grandfather, father, and son will automatically be structured right hierarchically (Zach).

 Planned and Unfinished
 ----------------------
 Other tree configuration issues, like zooming have not been dealt with yet.
+There are still some bugs with the heirarchical system, once more complex trees are made with extra siblings, partners, spouses, that are supposed to be kept within the same generation.
+Zach will try to get this fixed before user testing on Tuesday, but he doubts that it will be finished before the iteration deadline at 5:00pm, as there was much more complexity in implementing this feature than originally thought.

 Difficulties
 ---------------------